fuzzymfx/fuzzymfx.github.io/content/dough.md

 ## Features

 - Dough's modular design allows for seamless **customization**.
 You can customize the color scheme, the alignment, and the syntax highlighting of the code blocks, and even the runtime of the code blocks.
-- Dough lets you align content both horizontally and vertically and also lets you specify the **alignment** of individual text segments.
+- Align content both horizontally and vertically and also specify the **alignment** of individual text segments.
 You can decide between having a margined presentation or one without margin anywhere, in the bottom, left, or centre, of the screen.
 - Code blocks have **syntax highlighting**, and also support code execution.
 You can run your code and the output will be displayed in the presentation.
 The code blocks run in a separate thread and the main thread displays the output in the terminal.
 The code blocks are internally ordered in the order they appear in the markdown file.
 - Dough will also be supporting **images** in the terminal for the ones that have a GPU-enabled terminal like Kitty or iTerm2.
 - You can choose to use templates.
 The optional `--template` flag is used to specify the template.
 The default template is used if not specified.
 If not, simply spawn a new folder and a markdown file, and you're good to go.
 Dough's intuitive navigation system lets you scroll through slides with ease.
 You can choose between scrolling top-down or bottom-up.
 Presentations start from `1` to the last slide.
 Dough supports arrow keys and VIM keybindings to navigate through slides.
 There are two modes of navigation:

 1. **Highlight** a line as you scroll through the slides.
 2. **Scroll** through the content of the slide.

-- Dough supports hot reloading.
+- Dough supports **hot reloading**.
 You can edit your markdown file and do a `ctrl+r` to reflect in the presentation instantly.
 The auto hot reload is still in the works.

 The default style settings are stored in a `style.yaml` file which looks like this: [style.yaml](https://github.com/fuzzymfx/dough/blob/main/templates/default/style.yml)